top of page

 What has two fan-like fins, a big head, and the world’s cutest grumpy face?
 The Rocky Mountain Sculpin!
 These funky little fish are only about 10cm long, with mottled brown and black scales that let them blend in perfectly with the streambed.
 Perhaps because they are so elusive, they are also not formally described by scientists; they are still known by the generic scientific name “Cottus sp.”

-Rocky Mountain Sculpin captured in Lee Creek.
+Rocky Mountain Sculpin captured in Lee Creak.

 Unfortunately, this unique little fish is also at risk.
 In Canada, Rocky Mountain Sculpin is a “Threatened” species, with their primary threats being habitat degradation, climate change, and habitat modifications due to dams and water management (in Alberta).
 Like most sculpin species, Rocky Mountain Sculpin prefers to stay in their favourite spot for much of their life.
 This sedentary lifestyle makes them more vulnerable to habitat changes, as they are unable to move away from any harmful changes to their homes.